Care of Mothers and Babies: Sending Families Home

 Contact Hours: 6.0

-Premier Health is approved as a provider of nursing continuing professional development by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91)
+Premier Health is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 This activity is jointly provided by Premier Health & PCEO.